bitmonky/bmgpPassport/README.md

 }
 ```

 That is all there is to do.
 Once your service is ready download the BitMonky Passport App and create an account.
-Once you have your account click on the Services button and click the ‘Register My Service’ link.
+Using your new account click on the Services button and click the ‘Register My Service’ link.

 You will need a 500x500 pixel Icon image and a 1200x400 banner image loaded on your sites web server to complete the registration process.